bnzly/neat.sheet/README.md

 ## FAQ

 **Q: Is my data saved or shared?**
-A: Only your league settings and scoring rules are saved, for the purpose of generating and storing the draft sheet.
+A: The only data saved is your league configuration and some simple download metrics.
 No personal or identifying information is collected.

 **Q: How long does it take to get a new sheet?**
-A: Usually just a few minutes.
+A: Usually just a couple of minutes.
 If it takes longer, try refreshing the page after a short wait.

 **Q: Can I use this for any league?**
 A: Yes!
 As long as your league’s settings fit the available options, you can generate a sheet for it.